RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 following sections are appliable to the plugin service:
 * Code structure
 * Entry point
-* Main react component (except for provided parameters and criteria research, that doesn't fit the purpose of a service plugin)
+* Main react component, although it holds differences on properties
 * Plugin compilation

 ## Definition